Spico197/dynamic-routing-blogpost/_posts/2026-04-27-dynamic-routing.md

 layout: distill
 title: Your MoE Model Does Not Have to Select Fixed Number of Experts
 description: Standard Mixture-of-Experts (MoE) models adopt fixed top-k routing, applying uniform computation across tokens regardless of their complexity.
-  This rigidity often leads to suboptimal efficiency and performance.
-  Dynamic routing addresses this by adaptively selecting the optimal number of experts for each token.
+  This rigidity often leads to suboptimal efficiency and performance, and dynamic routing could address this by adaptively selecting the optimal number of experts for each token.
   This post introduces the principles of dynamic routing and reviews key techniques for flexible expert allocation.
 date: 2026-04-27
 future: true